Ransomware Definition

 Ransomware is malicious software (malware), which aims to trick or force victims to pay a ransom to gain access either to their computer as a whole or to some or all of the data stored on it.
 At present, ransomware comes in three main forms, scareware, lockware (or screen lockers), and encryption ransomware.

-Scareware and lockware are both more consumer-facing pests than serious threats to businesses definition of ransomware.
+Scareware and lockware are both more consumer-facing pests than serious threats to businesses.
 Scareware generally works by trying to convince victims that it is a message from a legitimate IT company.
-It claims to have identified a serious issue with the victim’s computer (ironically enough usually malware) and “requests” that the victim pays them to resolve it what is ransomware definition.
+It claims to have identified a serious issue with the victim’s computer (ironically enough usually malware) and “requests” that the victim pays them to resolve it.
 Scareware is the easiest form of ransomware to resolve.
-The victim generally just needs to download and use some decent security software ransomware definition computer.
+The victim generally just needs to download and use some decent security software.

 Lockware works along similar lines except it usually locks the victim’s screen and makes a claim to the effect that the lock has been put in place by some law-enforcement agency as a sanction for activity on their computer (essentially the same as wheel-clamping a car).
 The victim is instructed to pay a penalty to have their computer released.
 Lockware can be harder to remove, but it’s generally possible to get rid of it with a bit of effort and a good security program.

-Encryption ransomware is what companies really fear, although they shouldn’t if they have a solid backup process in place ransomware explained.
-As its name suggests, encryption ransomware encrypts files and demands that the victim pay a ransom to have them released ransomware computer definition.
+Encryption ransomware is what companies really fear, although they shouldn’t if they have a solid backup process in place.
+As its name suggests, encryption ransomware encrypts files and demands that the victim pay a ransom to have them released.

 Encrypted files can still be attacked by ransomware